ouspg/CompSec/Lab5_ChipWhisperer/README.md

 Note that if you want to complete the [Breaking AES bootloader extended](https://wiki.newae.com/Tutorial_A5-Bonus_Breaking_AES-256_Bootloader) tutorial you have to do [Breaking AES bootleader](https://wiki.newae.com/Tutorial_A5_Breaking_AES-256_Bootloader) before it.

 ## Option 2.
 Glitch or analyze your own target hardware

 Alternatively you can attempt to glitch or analyze your own device.
 For example there is a [tutorial how to glitch raspberry pi](https://wiki.newae.com/Tutorial_A3_VCC_Glitch_Attacks#Glitching_More_Advanced_Targets:_Raspberry_Pi) or how to [glitch LPC1114.](http://wiki.newae.com/Tutorial_A9_Bypassing_LPC1114_Read_Protect) Feel free to seach examples from internet or ChipWhisperer wiki for ideas for additional targets.
 Document your process.
-Tell what kind of own experiments you tried / tutorial (or blog posts etc) you tried to repeat, how you did it and did you succeeded or not.
+Tell what kind of own experiments you tried or tutorial/blog post/etc you tried to repeat, how you did it and did you succeeded or not.

 __Note:__ **If you decide to glitch/analyze external device you are responsible for the chipwhisperer and for the target device.
 We are not responsible if you break either of the devices during your experiments**